RoyCal/RoyCal/README.md

 ## I'm a Student, Developer, Musician and Sportsman!
 - 👾 I'm currently learning operational research, software engineering and operating systems
 - 🤝 I'm looking to collaborate with other projects and stuff
-- 🥅 2024 Goals: Read the whole Holy Bible and get good grades
+- 🥅 2025 Goals: Read the whole Holy Bible and get good grades
-- 🔥 Fun fact: I love to play the guitar and go to the gym
+- 🔥 Fun fact: I'm a guitarist and gym freak

 ## Experience
 - [Energisa][energisa] (09/11/2023 - 06/05/2024)